Cottons associated with Newbury Twp., Lagrange Co., Indiana

 MAY 1850 died in Newbury Twp., Lagrange Co., IN [1850 mortality schedule]

-Hannah (?)
-COTTON, probably mother of Sarah, Jane, James, Willard, Enos, Lydia, Mary, and Almera
+Mary BROOKS, mother of Mary and probably mother of Sarah, Jane, James, Williard, Enos, Lydia, Eli, and Almera

 1 male 10-16